As Watford's Premier League journey continues, an ever-growing number of fan groups are starting up, both close to home and around the globe.

 Yorkshire and North East Hornets

 The day after that first win for the Hornets at St James’ Park since 1980, exiled fan Mike Bell set up a North East Hornets group on Facebook.
 After setting this group up, Mike discovered that Chris Hanchett had previously set up a Yorkshire Hornets group, so they pooled their resources to create the Yorkshire and North East Hornets.
-Mike and Chris can be contacted via facebook at https://www.facebook.com/groups/1039841899393293
+The group can be contacted via Facebook here.

 Bill Hudson is looking to bring Welsh-based Watford supporters together and share news and views on the 'Orns.
 Bill can be contacted on their Facebook group.